Ketamine in the Body: Why Ketamine By IV Infusion

 Intranasal and sublingual (under the tongue) administration of ketamine does bypass some of the effects of liver metabolism as some of the drug is absorbed straight through the surrounding tissues into the bloodstream, however most of the dose given intra-nasally or sub-lingually is swallowed and follows the same route as by mouth dosing and only a fraction reaches the active site (20-30% by some estimates).
 Both intranasal and sublingual also rely on patients following a specific set of instructions and performing the actions required perfectly for best results, which leads to inconsistent dosing and often lower absorption than planned for.

-Patients on oral, sublingual and intranasal ketamine treatment often need near daily dosing to see an effect and that effect can take weeks to become pronounced – unlike the rapid effects we see almost immediately and unlike the spaced dosing we use for IV therapy which translates into treatments every few weeks after the initial series.
-These other methods of administration are clearly easier on the doctor and their clinic staff because there is no need for expensive and time consuming monitoring and IV placement expertise, as the patients rarely have enough of an effect from the oral dose to see blood pressure or heart rate changes.
+Patients on oral, sublingual and intranasal ketamine IV therapy often need near daily dosing to see an effect and that effect can take weeks to become pronounced – unlike the rapid effects we see almost immediately and unlike the spaced dosing we use for IV therapy which translates into treatments every few weeks after the initial series.
+These other methods of administration are clearly easier on the doctor and their clinic staff because there is no need for expensive and time-consuming monitoring and IV placement expertise, as the patients rarely have enough of an effect from the oral dose to see blood pressure or heart rate changes.
 These methods are often preferred by doctors in psychiatry and family medicine, as these physicians typically have limited experience monitoring patient’s vital signs for changes and treating elevated blood pressure and nausea.

 Intramuscular (IM) administration has a very high level of medication reaching the active site, (80% by some estimates).
 But because the whole dose is given at one time there is very little ability to control the patient experience and to titrate as needed to prevent disturbing hallucinations or to achieve the maximum benefit.